 Hello, my name is Molly O’Connor.

-I am a writer, a filmmaker, and an adventurer.
+I am a writer and filmmaker.
+I am also a creative evaluator for my firm Coco Canary Consulting.
 I have a background in biology (ecology, specifically), which is why I have a deep appreciation for nature.
-I also love the people I meet from day-to-day life; baristas, backpackers, roommates, travelers, you name it.
+I also love the people I meet from day-to-day life; baristas, housemates, travelers, community organizers, you name it.
 It’s the people I meet who help me grow and the nature I seek which keeps me grounded.

 When I first started this blog, I was traveling around the world.
 From February 2013 to August 2013, I wrote about my travels in China, Japan, Mongolia, Siberia, and Europe.
 All I had with me was my 60L backpack, 18L REI flash bag, and a video camera.